developer0hye/ZAM/README.md

 My work is motivated by the following one question.

-Is it possible to improve performance of CNNs using attention module that has no additional parameters?
+Is it possible to improve performance of CNNs using attention module that has no additional parameters(weight and bias)?

 ## ZCBAM Module